maciejg-git/litewind-alpine-documentation/components/dropdown-context.md

         default: "true",
         description: "If `true` menu is closed after click on any element inside.", },
-]
-floatingOptions: [
     {
         name: "placement",
         type: ["String"],
         default: "bottom-start",
         description: "Initial placement of dropdown content.
-See floatingUI documentation for valid values.", },
+FloatingUI option, see documentation for examples and usage.", },
     {
         name: "offsetX",
         type: ["Number"],
         default: "0",
-        description: "Offset of dropdown relative to reference element.", },
+        description: "Offset of dropdown relative to reference element.
+FloatingUI option, see documentation for examples and usage.", },
     {
         name: "offsetY",
         type: ["Number"],
         default: "0",
-        description: "Offset of dropdown relative to reference element.", },
+        description: "Offset of dropdown relative to reference element.
+FloatingUI option, see documentation for examples and usage.", },
     {
         name: "flip",
         type: ["Boolean"],
         default: "false",
-        description: "Allows fliping of the dropdown to the opposite placement if outside of current view.", },
+        description: "Allows fliping of the dropdown to the opposite placement if outside of current view.
+FloatingUI option, see documentation for examples and usage.", },
     {
         name: "autoPlacement",
         type: ["Boolean"],
         default: "false",
-        description: "Automatically calculates best placement for the floating element.", },
+        description: "Automatically calculates best placement for the floating element.
+FloatingUI option, see documentation for examples and usage.", },
     {
         name: "inline",